CoRoLab-Berlin/bmi270_python/README.md

 `i2cdetect -y 1`

-Make to load config onto the BMI270.
+The BMI270 requires a config load.
 This initialization step is necessary to be able to use all its functions.

 `load_config()`